top of page

 5.jpg

 Most of our knowledge on cell-cycle control stems from studies performed in unicellular systems, such as yeast or mammalian cells in culture, and we know surprisingly little on how cell cycles are controlled within the context of a multicellular organism.
-This is particularly important, because within an animal, not all cells are equal, and cellular differentiation has a profound impact on the cell cycle.
-For example, different cell types can cycle at different speeds, their cell-cycle checkpoints can have different strengths, they can permanently arrest or exit the cell cycle, or they can transition to non-canonical cell cycles, thereby skipping specific phases of the canonical cell cycle.
-In our lab we study the intestinal lineage of C. elegans as a model system to understand how cell-cycle changes are orchestrated during cellular differentiation.
-In this system, intestinal cells sequentially transition through three distinguishable cell cycles during defined moments in development, and we are using a variety of microscopy and RNA sequencing techniques to identify novel regulators of cell-cycle switching.
+For example, how do different cell types cycle at different speeds?
+And why do some cell types permanently arrest or exit the cell cycle, while other cell types transition to non-canonical cell cycles?
+In our lab we make use of the nematode C. elegans and mammalian organoid systems to understand how cell-cycle changes are orchestrated during multicellular development.

 2.jpg

 Although most animal species are diploid, many tissues and cell types within animals are polyploid, i.e. they contain more than two copies of their DNA.
-Polyploidy can arise by cell fusion, or alternatively, by endoreplication or endomitosis, two cell-cycle alterations that lead to the replication of DNA without cell division.
-It is currently largely unclear how cells initiate these alternative cell cycles, and what their functional importance is for tissue homeostasis.
+Polyploidy can arise by cell fusion, or alternatively, by endoreplication or endomitosis, two non-canonical cell cycles that lead to the replication of DNA without cell division.
+It is currently largely unclear why certain cell types become polyploid, and what the functional importance is of polyploidy for tissue homeostasis.
 Moreover, polyploidization is also often observed under pathological conditions, as it can arise as a response to stress or cell division failures.
-Our lab is interested in understanding how polyploidization is regulated in normal physiology and what the functional consequences are of becoming polyploid for cells and tissues.
-To address these questions, we have established a variety of different in vitro and in vivo cell systems that allow us to dissect molecular mechanisms and function.
+Our lab is interested in understanding the function of polyploidy in normal physiology and the consequences of cell polyploidization in diseases such as cancer.

 bottom of page